input-output-hk/catalyst-ci/docs/src/guides/languages/python.md

 The fist step of the `builder` target is prepare a Python environment with poetry via `+python-base` target.
-Next step is to copy source code of the project and finally finalize the build with some poetry project setup which is done with `+BUILDER` UDC target.
+Next step is to copy source code of the project and finally finalize the build with some poetry project setup which is done with `+SETUP` UDC target.

 ### Running checks